Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Related Work

 \subsection{Causal Inference in Multimodal Learning}

-Recently, causal inference has attracted increasing attention in deep learning for its potential to eliminate spurious correlations in complex data and enhance model generalization \cite{niu2021counterfactual,hong2021unbiased,wang2022causal,sui2022causal,yang2024robust}.
-In multimodal learning, several studies have incorporated causal theory to mitigate bias.
-Researchers have proposed counterfactual frameworks to reduce bias in textual data \cite{sun2022counterfactual} and labels \cite{yang2024towards,huan2024muldef}, introduced a novel Generalized Mean Absolute Error (GMAE) loss function to decouple biased features within each modality \cite{sun2023general}, applied front-door and back-door adjustments to eliminate spurious correlations between textual and visual modalities \cite{liu2023cross}, and designed causal intervention modules to disentangle misleading associations caused by diverse expression customs and subject characteristics \cite{xu2025debiased}.
-However, most of these methods focus on single modalities or specific modality pairs, which limits their ability to systematically address both intra-modal and inter-modal confounders during multimodal fusion.
-To this end, we propose MMCI, a model grounded in structural causal modeling, which explicitly models cross-modal interference paths and employs back-door adjustment strategies to achieve effective debiasing.
+Recently, causal inference has received increasing attention in deep learning due to its potential to eliminate spurious correlations in complex data and improve model generalization~\cite{niu2021counterfactual,hong2021unbiased,wang2022causal,CAL2022}.
+In the context of multimodal learning, several studies have explored the integration of causal principles to mitigate bias.
+For example, counterfactual frameworks have been proposed to reduce bias in textual data~\cite{CLUE2022} and labels~\cite{MCIS2024,MulDeF2024}.
+Other works introduce specialized loss functions, such as the Generalized Mean Absolute Error (GMAE), to disentangle biased features within individual modalities~\cite{GEAR2023}.
+Additionally, techniques like front-door and back-door adjustments have been applied to remove spurious correlations between textual and visual modalities~\cite{liu2023cross}, while causal intervention modules have been designed to disentangle misleading associations arising from diverse expression patterns and subject-specific characteristics~\cite{SuCI2025}.

+Despite these advances, most existing approaches primarily focus on either single modalities or specific pairs of modalities, limiting their capacity to systematically address both intra-modal and inter-modal confounders during multimodal fusion.
+To overcome these limitations, MMCI explicitly captures cross-modal interference paths and leverages back-door adjustment to achieve more effective debiasing across all modalities.